DuinoBasedLearning/DuinoBasedLearning.github.io/index.md

 A first draft is available at <https://github.com/DuinoBasedLearning/Lab>

 # Videos
-Find below the first videos...
+Find below the first in Spanish videos...

 ## Project 1
 <https://youtu.be/XCYyAsYCE4E>